InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 <!--- Slide 6: Key Message --->

-Our objective is to help you discover the benefits of our ISPO working group.
+Our objective in this presentation is to help you discover the benefits of our ISPO working group.

 https://github.com/InnerSourceCommons/ispo-working-group/blob/main/CONTRIBUTING.md

 <!-- Slide 6: Key Message

-Our goal for this talk is to help you discover the benefits of the ISPO working group.
+Our goal for this talk is to help you learn about the ISPO working group and how it might benefit you.

-In addition to the content in this talk, you can check out the contributing.md file of the ispo-working-group repository for information on how to get started with the working group.
+In addition to the content in this talk, you can check out similar information in the contributing.md file of the ispo-working-group repository.

-You can find it in the meeting chat as well.
+We will put it in the meeting chat.
+If you want to look at things during the talk, that's a great place to start.

 https://github.com/InnerSourceCommons/ispo-working-group/blob/main/CONTRIBUTING.md
 -->